 The State Committee may revoke the charter of a sub-affiliate for cause by 3/4 vote of State Committee members at a State Committee meeting.

-Applicability: Article XII applies only when the Libertarian Party has recognized status as a “political party” according to the laws of the Commonwealth of Massachusetts.
+Article IX applies only when the Libertarian Party has recognized status as a “political party” according to the laws of the Commonwealth of Massachusetts.

 When political party status is first obtained, the Commonwealth of Massachusetts authorizes only the LAMA State Committee to form a political party organization.
 At that time, the State Committee of LAMA shall form a “political committee” called the Libertarian Party of Massachusetts (LPMA) having bylaws in accordance with state law, the LAMA Constitution and Bylaws, and the National Party Bylaws.
 The State Committee of LAMA shall be the initial State Committee of LPMA.

-LPMA shall submit its bylaws to the LAMA State Committee and be chartered as a sub-affiliate as specified in Article XI.
+LPMA shall submit its bylaws to the LAMA State Committee and be chartered as a sub-affiliate as specified in Article VIII.

-- Upon loss of recognized status as a “political party,” the charter of the Libertarian Party of Massachusetts will be revoked.
+Upon loss of recognized status as a “political party,” the charter of the Libertarian Party of Massachusetts shall be revoked automatically.